syncfusion-content/winui-docs/winui/Rating/Overview.md

 # WinUI Rating Overview

-The .NET WinUI Rating control is used to provide or view ratings on a numeric scale for any service, such as movie applications, products, and more.
+The .NET WinUI Rating control is used to provide or view ratings on a numeric scale for any service provided, such as movies, applications, products, and more.

 ![Rating control overview in WinUI](Rating_images/winui_rating_overview.png)